 Tips for Choosing a Walt Disney World Resort

-Before choosing a Walt Disney World hotel, you’ll want to determine your vacation budget.
-Walt Disney World offers three different resort categories – deluxe, moderate, and value.
-All of them offer great benefits, but the price points and amenities are quite different.
-I’ve stayed at most resorts at Walt Disney World, and have enjoyed my stay at each and every one of them.
+All of them offer great benefits for guests, but the price points and amenities are quite different.
+I’ve stayed at most resorts at Walt Disney World, and have enjoyed my stay at each and every one of them, despite the category.

 Location of Your Resort Choice

-For instance, if you don’t like Mexican food, it’s probably not a great idea to stay at Disney’s Coronado Resort, which offers delicious Mexican cuisine.
+For instance, if you don’t like Mexican food, it’s probably not a great idea to stay at Disney’s Coronado Resort, which offers delicious Mexican cuisine (if you are hoping to eat several meals at the resort).
 But if you love Mexican food, it’s a fabulous, moderately priced option.

 Amenities and Themes at Disney Resort Hotels